 (Nov.
 19, 2017) - This will be brief.
 It’s late and I’m tired and soul-sick.
-Nothing bad has happened, but I’m at my parents’ house in Niceville, Florida (yes, Niceville) following my retirement from the Navy.
+Nothing bad has happened.
+I’m at my parents’ house in Niceville, Florida (yes, Niceville) following my retirement from the Navy.
 I’m between jobs at the moment and planning to do a massive road trip.
-But the upheavals I’ve experienced … Continue reading Mental Health – Depression
+But the upheavals I’ve experienced these … Continue reading Mental Health – Depression

 Under the U.S. Copyright Act of 1971, this is a fully copyrighted and protected work by law.
 Copyright is owned by and all rights are reserved to Nathanael Miller.
 No part may be reproduced in whole or part without my written permission.
 Facebook and Twitter links to this story may be shared; but the work … Continue reading The Norfolk Murderer – Chapter 5

 Start spreading the news!
 We’re leaving tomorrow morning from the Navy Public Affairs Support Element East (NPASE East) for New York City.
 Starting Tuesday the Big Apple is hosting the 29th annual Fleet Week New York, a huge celebration of the sea services that will swamp New York City with enough ships to, well, make … Continue reading Start Spreading the News!